Skip to main content

 How Does Exercise Modulate the Effects of Growth Hormone Therapy?

 Physical activity is a powerful modulator of your body’s response to growth hormone therapy.
 Exercise itself is a natural stimulus for GH release and significantly improves insulin sensitivity, directly counteracting one of the primary metabolic side effects of the treatment.
-A well-rounded exercise program combines both cardiovascular and for comprehensive benefits.
+A well-rounded exercise program combines both cardiovascular and resistance training for comprehensive benefits.

 A disciplined exercise regimen works in concert with GH therapy, enhancing muscle development, improving insulin action, and promoting superior cardiovascular function.